Zili0/Huawei-B315s-22/README.md

 # Huawei-B315s-22
 PHP and C/C++ API for Huawei-B315s-22 modem/router.
 ### About
 I have this modem installed in a **_unattended_** site.
-It use a SIM for internet connection.

-A Raspberry server, various cameras and some sensors are connected to the LAN.
+It use a SIM for internet connection.<br> A Raspberry server, various cameras and some sensors are connected to the LAN.<br>
-In this situation it is very important for me to be able to control the server via SMS.
+In this situation it is very important for me to be able to control the server via SMS.<br>
-These APIs allow the Raspberry to access incoming SMS messages via the modem.
+These APIs allow the Raspberry to access incoming SMS messages via the modem.<br>
 Many other features are also available, such as:
 - sending a text message
 - reboot of the modem